You have a few options if you’d like to cancel your timeshare after the rescission period has passed. We’ll explore all of them in this post.

 If you owe a mortgage on your timeshare, there is a slim chance the resort developer will take it back from you.
 This is when a timeshare exit company can be a good option.

 If you can’t sell the timeshare and the resort won’t take it back, a timeshare exit company is a logical next step.
-We only recommend working with timeshare exit companies that offer a no up front fee escrow payment option so the timeshare exit company does not get paid until AFTER your timeshare is canceled.
+We only recommend working with timeshare exit companies that offer a low up front fee escrow payment option so the timeshare exit company does not get paid until AFTER your timeshare is canceled.
 Learn more about escrow and why it’s important.

 If you’re still wondering about timeshare cancellation after rescission period, contact us on live chat or submit a contact form on the right side of the page for a free consultation.